About the ESRB

 Given the interactive nature of video games the ESRB rating system also takes into account certain unique elements, such as the viewer's perspective, reward system and the degree of player control.

-While digitally delivered products are assigned ratings via an automated online process rather than being evaluated in advance by raters, the criteria that factor into rating assignments are very similar.
+While digitally delivered products are assigned ratings via an automated online process, the criteria that factor into rating assignments are very similar.
+For more detailed information please see the ESRB Ratings Process page.

 How does the ratings process work?